Let us show you how to sort fact from fiction

 - Verifying the origin of images and videos using online fact-checking tools

-“Sorting Fact from Fiction: Introducing Fact-Checking and Verification Tools” is an online course that provides journalists, journalism students and the public with the basic skills and tools to determine the credibility of information, including articles published online, and images and videos circulating on social media.
+“Sorting Fact from Fiction: Introducing Fact-Checking and Verification Tools” is a free online course that provides journalists, journalism students and the public with the basic skills and tools to determine the credibility of information, including articles published online, and images and videos circulating on social media.

-The course was developed by TRi Facts and covers misinformation and disinformation, basic verification skills and tools for debunking false information, where and how to easily find reliable data, verifying images and videos, and finding reliable sources.
+The course covers misinformation and disinformation, basic verification skills and tools for debunking false information, where and how to easily find reliable data, verifying images and videos, and finding reliable sources.